Top 9 Appraisal Marketing Tips

 January 11, 2018 |

 Successful appraisers know that consistent appraisal marketing is critical to growing their businesses.
-When managing your business, there is a variety of appraisal marketing techniques you can use to build and grow your practice.
+When managing your business, there are a variety of appraisal marketing techniques you can use to build and grow your practice.

 1. Differentiate Yourself from the Competition